 Requires electronic and IT products to be EPEAT Gold or Silver certified.
-EPEAT (Electronic Product Environmental Assessment Tool) sets standards for the full product lifecycle, e.g. energy efficiency, reduction of toxic/hazardous materials, end-of-life management.
+EPEAT (Electronic Product Environmental Assessment Tool) sets standards for the full product lifecycle, e.g,. energy efficiency, reduction of toxic/hazardous materials, end-of-life management.
 The reduced electricity use by EPEAT-registered products makes their life-cycle cost significantly less than for non-registered products.
-When EPEAT certification for a product is not available, ENERGY STAR products should be procured.

 Suggests the use of rental and leasing models to incentivize vendors to maximize product reuse and recycling.

 The manufacture of computers, monitors, imaging equipment, etc., creates a significant strain on natural resources, especially mining the material inputs.